 Speaking of rival phones, this leads nicely onto the camera.
 Google’s camera technology remains one of the best in the business when it comes to color, exposure, and night time photography, especially at this price point.
 But the older hardware is beginning to show its age.
 This is most notable when compared to the flexibility and consistency offered by triple camera packages that are also becoming increasingly affordable.

-The TD;LR is that the Pixel 5’s camera remains a good, often great shooter.
+The TL;DR is that the Pixel 5’s camera remains a good, often great shooter.
 But it’s not the absolute best package in the business anymore.
 It’s high time Google matched its stellar camera software with great hardware.
 The newly introduced ultra-wide camera is also underwhelming and perhaps not worth the trade-off of losing the telephoto zoom lens.

 Even so, Google earns goodwill from me by continuing to provide at least one solid camera, rather than three or four that all underperform.
 At this price point, the Pixel 5’s pictures certainly won’t disappoint.
 Check out our in-depth looks at the Google Pixel 5’s photography capabilities below: